reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 [^1]: This notation comes from the idea of the [Z-transform](https://en.wikipedia.org/wiki/Z-transform).

 [^2]: Note that the triangle symbol is the standard DSP symbol for amplification/an amplifier.
+Also note that $b$ and $a$ are often used for feedforward/feedback coefficients, although it seems to be somewhat inconsistent which is which.

 [^3]: M. R. Schroeder and B. F. Logan, “‘Colorless’ artificial reverberation,” *IRE Transactions on Audio*, vol. AU-9, no. 6, pp. 209–214, Nov.
 1961, doi: [10.1109/TAU.1961.1166351](https://doi.org/10.1109/TAU.1961.1166351).